-Every project is different, but a good average is 1-3 months.
-If your project is simple and straightforward, we’ll finish it closer to the 1 month mark.
-If it has a lot of deliverables, graphics, custom music and/or must go through an approval committee, you’re probably looking at 2-3 months… sometimes longer if you’re a big corporation with lots of approvers.
+Every project is different, but if your project is simple and straightforward, we’ll finish it closer to a couple weeks.
+If it has a lot of deliverables, graphics, custom music, color, and/or must go through an approval committee, you’re probably looking at 1-2 months… sometimes longer if you’re a big corporation with lots of approvers.

-Our schedule is also a factor, and sometimes we’re able finish projects sooner than normal.
+Our schedule is also a factor, but usually we’re able finish projects sooner than normal.

 Where can you shoot?

-We shoot anywhere in the world, and have produced excellent films in remote locations and urban centers alike.
+We work around the globe, and have produced excellent films in remote locations and urban centers alike.
 We also have an extensive network of crews we frequently rely on to get things done in just about any city in the world.

 More questions?
 Drop us a note and let’s talk it out.